As the name suggests, pigeon yoga hip stretch is a stretch for the hips.

 (To lift the hip use your leg muscles to press down with your front knee.)

 With pelvis level from side-to-side, lay down and reach your arms forwards.

 Both of these actions add weight to the back leg side of the body.
 Because of that, vary the downward pressure of the front knee so that you keep your pelvis level.

 In either case you may find that you have to press the foot down to lift the back knee and keep it lifted.

-The ideal is to have your front shin parallel to the front of your mat so that the front knee is open to almost 90 degrees.
+One ideal is to have your front shin parallel to the front of your mat so that the front knee is open to almost 90 degrees.

 If your knee hurts, change the way that you move into the pose.
 Try moving your pelvis slightly forwards or backwards (or to either side) till you can find a position where your knee doesn't hurt.

-If you find it difficult to keep your front leg hip lifted, particularly in the final repetition of pigeon yoga hip stretch, you may find it helpful to start with the front-leg-arm to the side.
-Then as you lower your torso and as you find your way into the stretch you can gradually move your arm forwards.
+If you find it difficult to keep your front leg hip lifted, particularly in the final repetition of pigeon yoga hip stretch, you may find it helpful to start with the front-leg-arm out to the side.
+Use it to help brace your body.

 You might also find that it helps to shift your torso slightly one way or another.

 When lifting your back-leg-arm, rather than suddenly lifting the arm, try to pressurize your foundation where necessary (press down) and slowly lift the arm.
 Likewise with the back knee.
 Instead of suddenly lifting your back knee, notice the feeling in your back foot and pelvis as you slowly lift it.
 You can then notice the sensation of "adding weight" to the pose.